How do I get there?

 As an extra option, you can choose between a continental (5€ per person) or a hot breakfast (7€ per person).

-The continental breakfast has bread, pastries, yoghurt, and spreads.
+The organic continental breakfast has bread, brioche, yoghurt, and homemade spreads.

-The hot breakfast is an English breakfast, with sausages and bacon (from Blue Pig Farm), scrambled eggs (from Thelma and Louise), and seasonal greens.
+The hot breakfast is an organic English breakfast, with sausages and bacon (from Blue Pig Farm), scrambled eggs (from our farm), and seasonal greens.

 Vegetarian/vegan option is available on request (at the time of booking).